What is Credit Risk?

 - The borrower’s relative market position and operating efficiency

-- The quality of management by analyzing the track record, payment record, and financial conservatism
+- The quality of management, by analyzing its track record, payment record, and financial conservatism

 Industry-specific credit risk is evaluated by considering: